Your Kid is the Perfect Age to Learn About Racism

 This is a great time to practice equanimity and show your children how to respectfully disagree, explain why you don’t agree, and teach them how to be advocates and allies to other children and people.

 Classmates getting teased in school about their race or religion?
 Help your kid learn how to uplift that one and de-escalate bullies.

 Hear a racist remark from an adult?
 Equip them with the knowledge to deflect it personally, and maybe even encourage them to speak up.

 Myriad reports have come out showing that in many places in the states, public schools don’t spend a lot of time on black history.
 February, sure.
 But during that month, children usually get sugar-coated and white-washed versions of things that were actually dreadful.

 That’s where you can come in.

 You can explain that slavery wasn’t normal for the times — that there were plenty of vocal abolitionists opposing it all the way back to 1688.
 You can explain what the Tulsa race riots were.
 You can explain what happened to MLK.
-You can tell the truth about the Black Panthers and the FBI.
+You can tell the truth about the Black Panthers.
 You can talk to them about the police brutality rate discrepancy between white people and people of color.